 Open-Technology Research Tool

-Synch.Live v1.0 is a novel, open-technology, experimental framework for research on human collective behavior.
+Synch.Live v1.0 is a novel, open-technology, experimental paradigm for research on human collective behavior.
 The system tracks player positions, computes an emergence value in real time, and sends information to the hats.
 The hat lights are programmed to become less random as the group becomes more emergent and finally, to flash synchronously if the group can figure out how to move like a flock.
 Our system is the first to demonstrate that people can aggregate in flock-like behavior, without a leader.

 Measuring Emergence